iamprogrammerlk/iamprogrammerlk.github.io/contributor_license_agreement.md

-In order to clarify the intellectual property license granted with contributions from any person or entity (the "Contributor"), this project owner(s) require all contributions to be signed by the contributor (using Git's "Sign and Verify Work Using GPG" ([Git Tools - Signing Your Work using GPG](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)) workflow), indicating an agreement to the license terms below.
+In order to clarify the intellectual property license granted with contributions from any person or entity (the "Contributor"), this project owner(s) require all contributions to be signed by the contributor (using Git's "Sign and Verify Work Using GPG" ([Git Tools - Signing Your Work using GPG][git_tools]) workflow), indicating an agreement to the license terms below.

 This license is for your protection as a contributor as well as the protection of the project itself and its users, it does not change your rights to use your own contributions for any other purpose.